-Article 23 (Use of comments)
+(Use of comments)

-- (1) Comments, whether submitted orally or in writing, shall be taken into consideration by the institution in preparing its legislative proposal to the Council of Ministers. - (2) Comments may be grouped and summarized to the extent they are redundant. - (3) Institution may decide to accept or reject any comment, but it shall prepare written report about such decision, which shall be an integral part of explanatory memorandum.
+- (1) Comments, whether submitted orally or in writing, shall be taken into consideration by the institution in preparing its legislative proposal to the Council of Ministers. - (2) Comments may be grouped and summarized to the extent they are redundant. - (3) The institution may accept or reject any comments, and shall prepare a written report containing the reasons for its decisions regarding comments received.
+The report shall be part of the institution's certification to the Council of Ministers.

-Article 24 (Certification upon submission of legislation to the Council of Ministers)
+(Certification upon submission of legislation to the Council of Ministers)

-- (1) When draft legislation is submitted to the Council of Ministers for adoption, the institution shall: - a) certify that the minimum consultation obligations were met; - b) certify whether or not the legislation may have significant public impact and provide the rationale for its determination; - c) provide the rationale for the decision on the selected form of consultation and describe the consultation that it conducted; and - d) certify that the institution has acted on comments received pursuant to this process and provide the required report in article 23 (3).
+- (1) When draft legislation is submitted to the Council of Ministers for adoption, the institution shall: - a) certify that the minimum consultation obligations were met; - b) certify whether or not the legislation may have significant public impact and provide the rationale for its determination; - c) provide the rationale for the decision on the selected form of consultation and describe the consultation that it conducted; and - d) certify that the institution has acted on comments received pursuant to this process and provide the required report in article 23.
+(3).

-Article 25 (Public availability of certification)
+(Public availability of certification)